microsoft/vscode-docs/docs/introvideos/extend.md

 TOCTitle: Extend
 ContentId: c720387b-e6db-4b40-865f-0c0a814b0b12
 PageTitle: Extensions in VS Code
-DateApproved: 2/20/2017
+DateApproved: 3/6/2017
-MetaDescription: Use extensions in VS Code to add new features, themes, and more.
+MetaDescription: Use extensions in Visual Studio Code to add new features, themes, and more.
 MetaSocialImage: opengraph_introvideos.png
 ---